Ket-Labs/Ket-Labs.github.io/compare.md

     + 35-hour program -> 5-7 weeks Bootcamp -> DS job
     + 12 weeks bootcamp

-### The table bellow compares our program to other offerings.
+### The table below compares our program to other offerings.

 <style>